realmohsin/notes/ts-questions.md

 - What are reference tags in Typescript?
 - What is a recursive conditional type?
 - What is a template literal type?
--

-A extends B ? ... : ...
-If type A is assignable to type B

-line 500